How to Transfer LLC Ownership in Georgia: 2025 Updates

 How do I transfer ownership of a Georgia LLC?

-To transfer ownership of a Georgia LLC, you must file a Certificate of Amendment with the Georgia Secretary of State.
+To transfer ownership of a Georgia LLC, you typically need to amend the LLC operating agreement and file a transfer of membership interest with the Georgia Secretary of State.

 How long does it take to transfer ownership of a Georgia LLC?